 I think you would have to be an Emu now ,with your head stuck in a hole, not to have heard or been affected by the single use plastic debate.

 One of the first places we noticed governments doing some kind of action was in the supermarket with the disappearance of free plastic carrier bags.
 I do think that this has had the desired effect, people are bringing their own bags now.

-This has been slowly happening country by country in the UK, and in France we have the same thing.
+This has been slowly happening country by country also in the UK, now in France we have the same thing.

 I think it is great.
 What is the hardship of taking some bags with you?

-When I lived in the States, the brown paper sac was often given in supermarkets, it was quite a novelty for me at the time.
+When I lived in the States, the brown paper sack was often given in supermarkets, it was quite a novelty for me at the time.
 I still love the idea of these, but often they were without handles, so were a little difficult to carry.

 I do love the bags that roll up to nothing like these